Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/index.md

  Soon after, the personal computing revolution saw the general population become able to purchase a home computer, and with it a flury of patients using these PCs to manage their personal health using spreadsheets and small self-written offline medical record management utilities.

- Many of these utilities were eventually abandoned; but others found themselves in a process of consolidation and gravitating towards what would eventually become the major electronic medical record vendors (i.e. Epic, Cerner, Allscripts, Meditech, etc).
+ Many of these utilities were eventually abandoned; but others found themselves in a process of consolidation and gravitating towards what would eventually become the major electronic medical record vendors (i.e. Meditech, Epic, Cerner, Allscripts, etc).

-- HL7 v2
-- FHIR
+ Eventually these systems had need to exchange information with each other, and an era of point-to-point communication was begun using HL7 v2.
+After nearly 3 decades of this approach, the need to renegotiate interfaces between every business partner eventually lead to the development of reusable data endpoints, as described by Fast Healthcare Interoperability Resources (FHIR).

+ This web-standards based protocol has been widely adopted by clinicians and industry technology vendors.
+And in the mid 2010s, laws in the United States and elsewhere began being passed requiring the use of interoperability standards; with one notable example being the U.S. 21st Century Cures Act, which formalized patient rights to access their own data using standardized interoperability protocols.

+ This changed legal environment has created an opportunity for a new ecosystem of applications, products, and services that incorporate patient health records; with early adopter organizations such as MyLinks, MaxMD, Symptomatic, and 1Up Health advocating on behalf of patients and their rights under the 21st Century Cures law.

 ### Expectations for this Implementation Guide

 Readers are encouraged to think of this implementation guide as a marathon, not a sprint.
 To further the analogy, the authors of this guide hope to help software implementor plan on whether they are competing in a 26 mile standard marathon, a 50 mile ultramarathon, or an Iron Man triathalon.
 Similarly, implementing a complete PHR is no simple task, and in many situations may take upwards of a year of time or more to complete.
 We hope to provide guidance that will help implementors strategically plan their implementations and avoid common stumbling blocks.

-> Medical software and health record from Star Trek: Into Darkness.
-Copyright VIACOM-CBS.

 ### Relevant Law